JaimeHyland/farming-futures/README.md

 <!-- TOC --><a name="technical-structure-what-it-looks-like-under-the-bonnet"></a>
 ## Technical structure (what it looks like under the bonnet)
 This simple website contains just two layers of html files: the home page and its four direct children.
 However, all html files are located at a single level directly in the site's root directory.
-All the required assets are contained in an assets subdirectory placed within the root directory, with style assets contained in the _assets/css subdirectory_, photographs (in webp format) in _assets/images_ and favicon assets in _assets/favicon_.
+All the required assets are contained in an assets subdirectory placed within the root directory, with all style assets contained within the _assets/css subdirectory_, photographs (in webp format) in _assets/images_ and favicon assets in _assets/favicon_.

 - - -